bwt-dev/libbwt/README.md

 - `bitcoind_dir` - bitcoind data directory (defaults to `~/.bitcoin` on Linux, `~/Library/Application Support/Bitcoin` on Mac, or `%APPDATA%\Bitcoin` on Windows)
 - `bitcoind_cookie` - path to cookie file (defaults to `.cookie` in the datadir)
 - `bitcoind_wallet` - bitcoind wallet to use (for use with multi-wallet)

+> If bitcoind is running locally on the default port, at the default datadir location and with cookie auth enabled (the default),
+> connecting to it should Just Work™, no configuration needed.

 #### Address tracking
 - `descriptors` - an array of descriptors to track